AMDResearch/Riallto/README.md

 The educational examples and software in this repository will enable you to interact with the NPU and learn how to write custom applications with this novel accelerator.

 Note that NPUs can also be referred to as Inference Processing Units, or IPUs.
 You may see the NPU referred to as an "IPU" in some Ryzen AI documentation.
-Once the Ryzen AI driver is installed on your computer, you will see a device named "IPU" in the Windows Device Manager."
+On Windows once the Ryzen AI driver is installed on your computer, you will see a device named "IPU" in the Windows Device Manager."

-## Quick Start
+## Quick Start (Windows)

 The Riallto installer is separated into 'Lite' and 'Full' installation versions.
 The 'Lite' version has all the essential packages required for the Riallto and ONNX runtimes on the NPU to get started with prebuilt vision applications.
 The 'Full' version enables developers to write their own custom applications, which requires additional tools.